cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/AED.md

 # AED
-The application initially accesses the API via a single object, ACBUC, from which other objects can be retrieved.
+The application initially accesses the API via a single object called ACBUC, from which other objects can be retrieved.
 ACBUC has an attribute named aed, which is the starting point for all **Application Event Distribution** operations.
 ## Overview

 To create an AED application, you need to: